SamAtkinsonModeste/artifexlab-api/DEPLOYMENT.md

 ### Don’t forget!

-👉 Add env.py to your .gitignore file so it never gets pushed to This keeps your private data private 🔐
+👉 Add env.py to your `.gitignore` file so it never gets pushed to GitHub This keeps your private data private 🔐

 ---